Employee Recruitment and Selection

 • Bonus plan information, if applicable, and eligibility requirements

-• Notice period requirements for or resignation
+• Notice period requirements for termination of employment or resignation

 • Reference to an employee handbook and/or any other included attachments/schedules